What goals should you really be setting for 2018?

 If you don’t have young kids (or intense pregnancy sickness), your work hours may look a little more consistent throughout the year.
 But wherever you are in your creative journey, give yourself time off each week.
 Take two days off.
 For most people, that will look like taking off Saturday and Sunday, but for a wedding photographer, that might look like taking off Friday and Sunday.

-Find what works for you and as long as you’re not overworking, I think you’ll be all set.
+Find what works for you, and as long as you’re not overworking, I think you’ll be all set.

 3. Give Yourself a Paycheck or a Raise

 This is one of healthiest financial moves you can make in your business.
 Get familiar with your numbers and break everything down into percentages.
-You’ll need to cover your basic business expenses (email marketing, website hosting, team expenses, etc), your idea business expenses (marketing, education, and anything that will increase your bottom line but is also totally optional), your taxes, and your own paycheck.
+You’ll need to cover your basic business expenses (email marketing, website hosting, team expenses, etc.), your idea business expenses (marketing, education, and anything that will increase your bottom line but is also totally optional), your taxes, and your own paycheck.

-Somewhere in there, you’ll need to build up a savings account that can support your business so that you never go into debt.
+Somewhere in there, you’ll need to build up a savings account that can support your business so you never go into debt.
 Yes, still feel free to use a business credit card so you can rack up points!
-But you always want to pay that totally off at the end of the month, so you’ll need to have savings in your business check and then an entirely different savings account for bigger business needs.
+But you always want to pay that totally off at the end of the month, so you’ll need to have savings in your business checking and then an entirely different savings account for bigger business needs.